|

 So the real question isn’t whether you can afford it financially, or even logistically, but whether you can afford the interruption.

-Because what a pseudo-sabbatical introduces isn’t just time away, but a break in work momentum or routine.
+Because what a pseudo-sabbatical introduces isn’t just time away, but a real break in work momentum or routine.

 You might be thinking: But I have deadlines.
 Those projects need me.